rcsb/py-rcsb_app_file/README.md

 Testing is easiest without Docker and using a Sqlite database.

 For production, use a Docker container with a Redis database.

+Redis with Docker requires Redis in a Docker container.

+Production with multiple servers will require all servers to coordinate through a single remote Redis server.

+Multiple servers should connect to a single file system for deposition.

 # Deployment on local server without docker